 - Summer camp for all ages

-Support Group Parenting Your Aspie Support Group is a free support group for spectrum parents/caregivers which meets on the first Wednesday and Saturday of the month.
+Parenting Your Aspie Support Group is a free support group for spectrum parents/caregivers which meets on the first Wednesday and Saturday of the month.
 We meet from 10:00-11:00am at our Southpark office.
-Join Mary B Moore (Wednesdays) and Dr. Kelley Bolton (Saturdays) as they offer parents a welcoming and supportive space to share their thoughts and experiences with others who have “been there”, ask questions, learn about resources, and obtain helpful information from special guest speakers.
+This group offers parents a welcoming and supportive space to share their thoughts and experiences.
 Click here if you’d like to be added to the Parenting Your Aspie Support Group newsletter.
-School Advocacy

 Aspire helps clients and their families advocate for the support they need in their daily lives.